7 Tips to Take Great Travel Photos on Your iPhone

 Take Time to Do A Little Research

-Are you interested in architecture?
-Cultural displays?
-Natural landscapes?
-Decide what kind of things you want to see and then take the time to do some research.
+Are you interested in architecture, cultural displays, or natural landscapes?
+Decide what kind of things you want to see and then take the time to do some research to improve your iPhone travel photography.
 Does this particular destination appear at its best at sunrise?
 Sunset?
 Does fog generally come in at a particular time of day?
 Understanding the weather could be a deciding factor in whether or not your iPhone photo is a masterpiece or a disappointment.
 Bear in mind that doing a little research on the culture of the place you visit could work to your advantage as well.
 In some countries, photographing certain buildings or infrastructure is prohibited.
 Understand what will and won’t cause offense, and remember, no travel snap is worth spending time in a foreign prison.

 Dust, dirt or grease can all build-up on a camera lens, causing foggy looking images.